avalcarcel9/rtapas/README.md

 **Description**:

 This function wraps `tapas_data` to run in parallel.
-This function creates the training vectors for a single subject from a probability map, a gold standard mask (normally a manual segmentation), and a brain mask.
+This function creates the training vectors for all subjects from a probability map, a gold standard mask (normally a manual segmentation), and a brain mask.
 For a grid of thresholds provided and applied to the probability map the function calculates Sørensen’s–Dice coefficient (DSC) between the automatic image and the gold standard image.
 The function also calculates the volume associated with thresholding at each respective threshold.